 Remember we are unable to provide support unless you are previously known to us, are a client of this service or if you can provide verification of the event from another source.
 Please bring any medical, legal or other evidence to support your situation.

 The Counsellor may support your request for a deferred exam if it will be detrimental for you to complete the exam on the given date.
-If you are not a client of the counseling service please bring any medical, legal or other evidence to support your situation.
+If you are not a client of the counselling service please bring any medical, legal or other evidence to support your situation.

 Your School will decide whether to grant a Deferral, based on the documentation they receive from you.
 You may not know whether your exam has been deferred until after the exam date.
 To make this application you must complete the Deferral of Exam Form.
 This form requires witness by a commissioner of Declaration or Justice of the Peace.